Flutter localization and internationalization i18n with examples

 Creating Flutter translation files

-Translations for Flutter apps are usually stored within ARB files.
-These are relatively simple key-value files that will then be compiled into special Dart files consumed by the app.
+Translations for Flutter apps are usually stored in ARB files, which are similar to JSON files.
+These simple key-value files will be compiled into special Dart files used by the app.

-We’ll start by creating an l10n directory within the lib folder.
-Inside, I’m going to create two files: intl_en.arb and intl_ru.arb to store English and Russian translations.
-Of course, you can pick almost any other locale as currently Flutter supports more than a hundred languages.
+Start by creating an l10n directory within the lib folder.
+Inside, create two files: intl_en.arb and intl_ru.arb to store English and Russian translations.
+You can choose any other locale as Flutter supports over a hundred languages.

 Let’s provide the English text first: